 Walker Lake Resort is a relaxing all-season resort nestled in the woods on beautiful Walker Lake in Muskoka.
 Located just 15 minutes from Huntsville and Algonquin Park, but a million miles away from it all.
 Seven lakeside cottages, sandy beach, swimming, fishing, canoeing, kayaking, water trampoline.
 Enjoy the haunting call of the loon and the tranquil quiet.
 Press Ontario Cottage Rentals to find your perfect Ontario getaway.

 This WebCam is located at the Norsemen Restaurant & Walker Lake Resort, and is aimed north-west towards Walker Lake.
 Well, winter is here, as you can see.
 Come and explore a winter wonderland.
 Enjoy the cross country ski trails by the lakes in beautiful Algonquin Park and Arrowhead Park.
 Enjoy Muskoka's vast snowmobile trail network across forests, lakes, streams and hills stretching from Georgian Bay to Algonquin Park.
-The trails around here are still all green, don't miss out.
+The trails around here are open so don't miss out.
 Or just sit by the wood stove, read a book and enjoy a glass of wine while the wind howls and snow swirls over the lake right outside your door.

 The Muskoka Experience is different for each person.
 Everyone takes away their own unique memories.

 Only 2 hours north of Toronto there is a popular "cottage country" area called Muskoka.
 It is the ideal refuge for those escaping the hectic pace of urban survival.

 There are many testimonials to the appeal of such a unique landscape, combining tranquil settings, wilderness and the opportunity for making exceptional memories.
 Have a look at the video on the right to hear what some of our own guests have to say.